O Mito da Cinderela Antes da Cinderela

 And before Charles Perrault used his pen to polish the crystal of his version and the Brothers Grimm delved into the dark forest of Germanic folklore, the essential figure of this narrative already walked under the vertical sun of Ancient Egypt, on the banks of the Nile, under the name of Rhodopis, the foreigner, the slave, the invisible one who would touch the throne.

 Rhodopis is chosen not because she belongs to the elite, but because the elite had already become incapable of embodying the virtue necessary for true royalty.
-Power, when sensitive to signals from above, recognizes where nobility lies, even if it comes wrapped in rags.
+Power, when sensitive to signs from above, recognizes where nobility lies, even if it comes wrapped in rags.

-This logic is intolerable to the contemporary mindset, which prefers to believe that all distinctions are social constructs.
+This logic is intolerable to the contemporary mentality, which prefers to believe that all distinctions are social constructs.
 But Rhodopis's narrative reminds us that there are distinctions that are not constructed: they are revealed.
 And it is these that found true hierarchies.

 It is the passage from the horizontality of forced labor to the verticality of recognized vocation.
-It is the elevation of the individual above the masses, not by force, but by the manifestation of a singular and unmistakable identity.
+It is the elevation of the individual above the mass, not by force, but by the manifestation of a singular and unmistakable identity.

+Rhodopis was revealed because heaven spoke louder than the voices of the court.
 Perhaps Rhodopis never existed as a historical figure.
-But her narrative survives because it exposes, with brutal clarity, a structure of reality, the distinction between essence and appearance.
+But his narrative survives because it exposes, with brutal clarity, a structure of reality: the distinction between essence and appearance.

 José Rodolfo G. H. de Almeida is a writer and editor of the website www.conectados.site